-Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Drugs and medications that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered- Insulin Diabetic Supplies limited to: Disposable needles and syringes for the administration of covered medications.
-Oral fertility drugs - Clomiphene citrate and Progesterone - limited to one year, per lifetime.
-Injectable Drugs: Coverage of prescription drugs administered by intravenous or Tier One - \$5 Tier Two -\$20 Tier Three - \$50 Tier Four - \$100 intramuscular injection in a clinic or office setting are covered only when coverage criteria are met and when prior authorization is issued, unless required for immediate treatment of an acute medical problem.
-Prescription drugs administered subcutaneously are considered outpatient prescription drugs, regardless if self-administered or administered by a health care provider.
-Note: Specialty drugs - see Section 10 for definition Note: When a covered drug is available as both a brand-name and equivalent generic product, only the generic will be on the Formulary.
-Prior Authorization for the branded product may be granted based on criteria established by GHC-SCW, or if all reasonable Formulary alternatives have failed.
-Member responsibility for brand-name drugs that have a generic equivalent will include the assigned copay plus the difference in cost between the brand and generic.
-Note: Compound prescriptions are covered, so long as: all active ingredients are on the Formulary and are FDA-approved as drugs; the resulting product is well- supported by medical literature as reasonable and generally accepted medical practice; and equivalent or similar products are not available commercially.
-Compounds above a cost threshold require Prior Authorization. • Drugs for sexual dysfunction are limited.
+Benefit Description You pay Covered medications and supplies (cont.)
+High Option Standard Option Note: When a covered drug is available as both Retail - 30 day supply Retail - 30 day supply a brand-name and equivalent generic product, only the generic will be on the Formulary.
+Prior Tier One - \$5 Tier One - \$5 Authorization for the branded product may be granted based on criteria established by GHC- Tier Two - \$20 Tier Two - \$20 SCW, or if all reasonable Formulary Tier Three - \$50 Tier Three - \$50 alternatives have failed.
+Member responsibility for brand-name drugs that have a generic Tier Four - \$100 Tier Four - \$100 equivalent will include the assigned copay plus the difference in cost between the brand and Mail-order Mail-order generic.
+3x for 90-day supply 3x for 90-day supply Note: Compound prescriptions are covered, so Tier One - \$15 Tier One - \$15 long as: all active ingredients are on the Formulary and are FDA-approved as drugs; the Tier Two - \$60 Tier Two - \$60 resulting product is well-supported by medical Tier Three - \$150 Tier Three - \$150 literature as reasonable and generally accepted medical practice; and equivalent or similar products are not available commercially.
+Compounds above a cost threshold require Prior Authorization.
+Tier Four - \$300 Tier Four - \$300 • Drugs for sexual dysfunction are limited.
 Contact the Plan for dose limits.
-50% copayment up to the doses limit and all charges after that Women's contraceptive drugs and devices.
-All Charges The "morning after pill" is considered preventive service under contraceptives, with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
+50% copayment up to the doses limit and all charges after that.
+50% copayment up to the doses limit and all charges after that.
+Women's contraceptive drugs and devices prescribed by a health care professional and obtained from a Plan pharmacy or through our mail order program.
+Nothing Nothing The "morning after pill" is considered preventive service under contraceptives, with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
 The "morning after pill" should be addressed under the pharmacy benefit as an over-the counter (OTC) emergency contraceptive drug.
+Preventive care medications High Option Standard Option Medications to promote better health as recommended by ACA.
+Nothing Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
+Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age